 Fast forward a couple of decades and we're standing on the revamped, redesigned and ultra-modern Kyalami Grandprix Circuit.
 In 2012, the plot went up for auction.
 Most of those who attended the bidding wanted to bust down the pit building, rip up the tarmac and turn 77 acres of racing history into middle-market apartment blocks.
 This was curbed by Toby Venter of Porsche South Africa, who won the auction with a bid of R205 million.

 To Toby the 77-acre property is more than just a piece of land with curves and bends of asphalt on it – he has spent decades with his family at the Kyalami Grand Prix Circuit.
 He sees it as part of South African automotive history that must be restored and preserved for future generations.
 That is why events such as the SA Festival Of Motoring are now possible — because there is a world-class venue available.

-With Porsche South Africa's acquisition of the property, the subsequent revamp of key buildings and a new game plan, Kyalami Grand Prix Circuit has evolved above and beyond the regular race and track days.
-Events such as Comic Con Africa, the DSTV Delicious Festival and the Baby Show have made Kyalami Grand Prix Circuit their host venue of choice.
+With Porsche South Africa's acquisition of the property, as well as the subsequent revamp of key buildings and a new game plan, Kyalami Grand Prix Circuit has evolved above and beyond the regular race and track days.
+Events such as Comic-Con Africa, the DSTV Delicious Festival and the Baby Show have made Kyalami Grand Prix Circuit their host venue of choice.

-Have you been to The refurbed Kyalami Grand Prix Circuit?
-Let us know in the comments section below.
+Have you been to the refurbed Kyalami Grand Prix Circuit?
+Let us know in the comments below.
 Sharing is caring, so show this article to a buddy or three on social media.